gaelforget/ClimateModels.jl/docs/src/examples.md

 - [Workflows That Run Models](@ref run_model_examples)
 - [Workflows That Replay Models](@ref replay_model_examples)

 For each model listed below, the main language or file format is indicated.
 Models are sorted by increasing problem size.

-The notebook collection illustrates that the [Climate Model Interface](@ref run_model_examples) is applicable to a wide range of model types, programming languages, and problem sizes.
+Thus, the included notebook collection illustrates that the [Climate Model Interface](@ref run_model_examples) is applicable to a wide range of model types, programming languages, and problem sizes.

 In [User Manual](@ref manual), the [Climate Model Interface](@ref) section outlines several simple ways that models can be added to the framework.
 The examples presented here were built in this fashion.